 Why do real estate funds make good long-term investments?

 Real estate has historically offered attractive returns, relative to other yield sources.
 Real estate funds are pro-cyclical, and tend to correlate with economic growth.
-Property owners can pass on higher costs in the long run to tenants, thus allowing for a sustainable long-term growth that can outpace inflation.
+Property owners can pass on higher costs in the long run to tenants, thus allowing for sustainable long-term growth that can outpace inflation.

-Read more: How are global real estate and Reits faring amid inflation and growth concerns?
+Read more: How are global real estate and REITs faring amid inflation and growth concerns?

 Generally, the average appreciation rate for real estate is 3% to 5%, which means that in the long run, real estate funds will grow in value, thus paying out higher dividend yields.